threepointone/glamor/new/css/README.md

 todo - plugin
 ---

 a babel plugin that strips out the tagged literal syntax, and replaces with a json form. everybody wins! we can do this because we control the ast and there's a corresponding json representation for every kv pair / nesting form

 working
 - basic css
 - media lists
 - inline key values
 - contextual selectors
+- interpolations

 todo
 - media queries
-- interpolations
-- stubs for 'vars' like functions, objects, etc
 - babel plugin
 - fallback values
+- composes